 Insider Tips on Applying to the Adobe Creative Residency Program

-Now entering its fourth year, the Creative Residency program is likely to get more applicants than ever before—so we talked to a few experts who’ll be reviewing the applications and asked them for tips on crafting one that will get noticed.
-We spoke to Adobe’s Julia Tian, manager of the Creative Residency program; Khoi Vinh, principal designer for Adobe; Antionette Carroll, the founder, president, and CEO of Creative Reaction Lab and a mentor in the Creative Residency program; and Jessica Bellamy, a current Creative Resident.
+Now entering its fifth year, the Creative Residency program is likely to get more applicants than ever before—so we talked to a few experts who have reviewed past applications and asked them for tips on crafting one that will get noticed.
+We spoke to Adobe’s Julia Tian, manager of the Creative Residency program; Khoi Vinh, principal designer for Adobe; Antionette Carroll, the founder, president, and CEO of Creative Reaction Lab and a mentor in the Creative Residency program; and a few Creative Residency alums.

 1. Take your time and think your project through.